Pediatric Dentistry: What You Should Know

 Fluoride strengthens the teeth and prevents dental decay.
 The dentist will apply fluoride varnish on the teeth and leave them for a couple of hours before rinsing.

 Schedule an Appointment

-Visit Grand Dental for more information on our pediatric dental services and how they can benefit you.
+Visit Grand Dental or make an appointment online for more information on our pediatric dental services and how they can benefit you.